bramley/phplist-plugin-statistics/README.md

 Requires php version 5.3 or later.

-Requires the Common Plugin version 3 to be installed.
+Requires the Common Plugin version 3.0.3 or later to be installed.
 You should install or upgrade to the latest version.
 See <https://github.com/bramley/phplist-plugin-common>

 ### Set the plugin directory ###
 The default plugin directory is `plugins` within the admin directory.